 Why Special Education?

-Our dual Special Education with Early Childhood/Elementary certification provides pre-service teacher candidates with a thorough base in the foundations, principles, ethics, values, and methods of special education.
+At the undergraduate level, our dual Special Education with Early Childhood/Elementary certification provides pre-service teacher candidates with a thorough base in the foundations, principles, ethics, values, and methods of special education.

 This dual certification program examines:

-- the effect of socioeconomic background
+- the effect of socioeconomic background, gender, race and ability on learning

 It provides candidates with state-of-the-art knowledge and skills in scientifically-based diagnostic and intervention programs that meet the needs of our increasingly diverse student population.